cajomferro/shelley/examples/trafficlight_gamma2/README.txt

 I had to differentiate bettwen police "on" and "off".
 Otherwise it would be more difficult to model the example without having ambiguity.

+Also, in the original example, they ignore the 'blinking' event because TrafficLightCtrl and Controller are independent entities.